tholonia/iching_cli/book/v2/markdown/hexagram_61.md

 ##### The Alchemy of Insight (Man vs. Man)
 ### *In the style of Arundhati Roy*

-#### In a bustling Indian town, a visionary artist named Anil embarked on an ambitious project—a mural that sought to capture the soul of the ever-pulsating city.
+#### In a bustling Indian town, a visionary artist named Anil embarked on an ambitious project, a mural that sought to capture the soul of the ever-pulsating city.
 Possessing an uncanny ability to merge stark realities with ethereal dreams, Anil began painting, each stroke a testament to life's intricate dance.

 The townspeople, though initially skeptical, became captivated by the mural's transformation.
 They witnessed familiar images fuse with mysterious nuances, prompting reflections on their own lives.
 Amidst the rising excitement, pressure mounted on Anil to fulfill the promises of his art.